 - The primary focus is optimum utilisation of water by promoting advanced on-farm water conservation equipment and technologies.

-- Emphasize on efficient harvesting and management of rainwater.
+- Emphasis on efficient harvesting and management of rainwater.

 - Water conservation on the farm itself by digging farm ponds utilising funds from MGNREGA mission.